maintenance

 Preparation

-- Place a large container (at least 2L) under the group head and steam wand
+4. Grab a big container—at least 2L capacity, position it under the group head and steam wand

 Step 1: Mix Your Solution